hazelcast/quarkus-hazelcast-client/README.md

 In order to configure the client using the `hazelcast-client.yml` file, place the configuration file in the `src/main/resources` directory.

-Configuration entries from `hazelcast-client.yml` override all `quarkus.hazelcast-client.*` entries.
+Configuration entries from `hazelcast-client.yml/xml` are overridden by `quarkus.hazelcast-client.*` entries.

 ## Testing